10 Easy Ways to Update an Old Kitchen on a Budget

 10. Do some of the work yourself

 Leave the electrics to a professional but consider doing the rest of the work yourself.
 It might be time-consuming but just painting the units yourself could save you a lot of money.
-If you’re a confident DIY-er, you might also try doing some of the other work, such as tiling and replacing the sink and worktops.
+If you’re a confident at DIY jobs, you might also try doing some of the other work, such as tiling and replacing the sink and worktops.

 The cost